 Now, I know one of the first reactions might be, "Well, let's keep the sales and discounts going," and yes, that is a possibility.
 Yet, discounts are awful for most types of transactions (retail excluded, sort of) if done incorrectly and too often.
 The best ones are discrete, expire, and have some level of predictability.
-Think herman miller who like clock work has a sale twice per year and that's it, or even many luxury brands that never go on sale.
+Think Herman Miller who, like clockwork, has a sale twice per year and that's it, or even many luxury brands that never go on sale.
 These types of promotions (or lack thereof) are apparent and predictable, controlling customer expectation and perception.

 photo credit: World of Good

 Pragmatically, we suggest taking a look at what your customer expects and understanding how to fit within their perceptions of the purchasing process.
 Most retailers will need discounts.
-Software companies can employ a strategy of regular sales that coincide with price increases, or even making a policy that bans discounts.
+Software companies can employ a strategy of regular sales that coincide with price increases, or even make a policy that bans discounts.
 You simply need to make sure the strategy is consistent.
 After all, if you announce that you’re hiking up your prices in a few months, but are grandfathering in old plans, customers who are on the fence about buying your product today will be much more likely to pull the trigger.
 They’ll think that the future price of your product represents its future value, and will subsequently want to buy in at the lowest price they can.

-General economic conditions - they're out of your control
+General economic conditions

 photo credit: nromagna

-Unfortunately, the one factor we can’t influence that impacts customer valuations and perceptions concern market forces.
+Unfortunately, the one factor we can’t influence that impacts customer valuations and perceptions concerns market forces.
 Although we do get some pretty heavy hitter readers on this blog, for 99.99% of our businesses, we're not involved with enough market capitalization or control over commodities or durables to push the economy in one direction or another (at least individually).

-Throughout your business there will always be things out of your control (inflation, interest rates, recessions, expansions, etc.).
-Even though we can't control these factors, we all must make sure our businesses are in an adaptable and level-headed position to constantly react to the forces we need to react to, and ride the ones that benefit our path.
+Throughout your business, there will always be things out of your control (inflation, interest rates, recessions, expansions, etc.).
+Even though we can't control these factors, we all must make sure our businesses are in an adaptable and level-headed position to constantly react to the forces we need to react to and ride the ones that benefit our path.
 We won't get too into this aspect of business though, because plenty has been written and will continue to be written surrounding the subject.
 We just thought we'd mention it.

-We can’t control, but can easily influence customers
+We can’t control, but can influence customers

 While you can’t stop the fluctuation of customer valuations, you do have the power to exert a positive influence.
 Simply remember to maintain a healthy balance of keeping the customer first, while also ensuring you're moving in the direction that the customer will be in the future (either through your influence or your predictions on the market.
 Fortunately, this diligence will pay off in constant refinement of your positioning, packaging, and pricing, allowing for a nice win-win situation as your business (and your customer) continue to grow.